Rover-N/Rover-N/README.md

-- 👋 Hi, I’m @Rover-N
+- 👋 Hi, I’m Rover-N, you can also call me En
-- 👀 I’m interested in the basics of programing
+- 👀 I’m interested in game design and music
-- 🌱 I’m currently learning a bit about developing game mods
+- 🌱 I’m currently learning about modding video games
-- 💞️ I’m looking to collaborate on nothing for now
+- 💞️ I’m looking to collaborate on nothing for the moment
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: They/Him
 - ⚡ Fun fact: The mitochondria is the powerhouse of the cell

 <!---